moebiussurfing/ofxPresetsManager/ReadMe.md

 2. To randomize some enabled parameters from current preset.
 ![image](/readme_images/Capture_randomizer2.PNG?raw=true "image")

-## Usage
+## Basic Usage
-**DOCUMENTATION**
-This is a very simple guide to use `ofxPresetsManager`.
-Simpler use will be to add a single `ofParameterGroup`, but the addon can handle more groups!
 1. Set up your scene and `initialize` the related `parameters`.
 2. Add the parameters to the `ofParameterGroup` as `container`.
 3. `Customize` some settings if desired.
 4. `Add` the container `to the addon` object.
-5. You can define how many preset you want, and what keys to associate as triggers.
+5. You can define how many presets you want for each group, and what keys to associate as triggers.
 6. `Done! just play` with the addon Gui or the control API methods.
 - Look the examples and `ofxPresetsManager.h` for more learning.
 - The file settings (one for each preset) will be placed by default into `/bin/data`.

 ## Examples Screenshots
+`example-Basic`:
-`example-Basic`: illustrates how to handle one `ofParameterGroup`.
+illustrates how to handle one `ofParameterGroup`.
 ![image](/readme_images/Capture-example-Basic.PNG?raw=true "image")

+`example-MultiGroup`:
-`example-MultiGroup`: learn how to handle multiple `ofParameterGroup`'s.
+learn how to handle multiple `ofParameterGroup`'s.
 ![image](/readme_images/Capture-example-MultiGroup.PNG?raw=true "image")

 ### ofApp.h